top of page

 • “What will other parents think?”

-That’s how families end up with burned-out teens at schools that aren’t right for them.
+This is how families end up with burned-out teens at schools that aren’t right for them.

 Practical Strategies to Set Healthy Mental Boundaries